slfrisby/WISC_MVPA_Apptainer/README.md

 /WISC_MVPA
 # if successful, verbose output will be produced and the directory 00 will then contain results.mat .
 ```
-5. **Move the container to your `staging` directory** (this is recommended by CHTC because of the size of the containers - although this container is reasonably small).
+5. **Move the container to your `staging` directory** (this is recommended by CHTC because of the size of the containers - although this container is reasonably small at ~5 GB).
+6. **Add the container to your .sub files** by following the instructions on the CHTC website (https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc).
+Note that the WISC MVPA workflow usually uses flocking (the jobs "flock" to unused computers on the UW-Madison campus), so follow the instructions that enable +WantFlocking.
+7. **Submit jobs!**